Expand description

 // 1.
 Preconditions and invariants are checked

 // 2.
-The original function body is executed
+Values are captured and the original function body is executed

 // 3.
 Invariants and postconditions are checked